luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Inventory-Check/Inventory-Check-from-Ambient-Area.md

 As21Id45 --> buttonlight
 :::

 Sending of ID45 is sent to AGC when user clicked on **Complete** at Work Display where the Completion button at Control Box will start blinking.
-If user confirmed re-storing of pallet is safe to proceed, user can click on the blinking Completion button to proceed with transporting of pallet to Unit Load.
+If user confirmed re-storing of pallet is safe to proceed, user can click on the blinking Completion button to proceed with transporting of pallet to ASRS.

 # ID26